-Amaya Gaming Group has cast its eyes on expanding its business of poker in India.
+Amaya Gaming Group has cast its eyes on expanding its business of poker.

 "India is quite an exciting market," CEO Rafi Ashkenazi spoke to the reporters on Wednesday after the company's annual meeting where shareholders agreed to a name change and headquarters relocation to Toronto, Canada.

 Amaya will officially become The Stars Group in August 2017.

 It is opening its headquarters in downtown Toronto to complement roughly 300 people who currently work in technology development in Richmond Hill.